fuzzy76/dotfiles/README.md

 * Themes for atom, phpstorm and terminal
 * Plugins for phpstorm
 * [Xcode license check](https://github.com/CalQL8ed-K-OS/CocoaPods/commit/242d3a3d774f5f3370ae0c5ef783bda993d7029f)
-* Some packages (crashplan, teamviewer, etc) are specific for a particular computer.
+* Some packages (crashplan, teamviewer, focus etc) are only for some of my computers.
-* Github tokens for composer and homebrew
+* Github tokens for composer and homebrew.

 #App store manual install
 * Divvy